cryptocrowd-city/xcrc-wallet/doc/readme.md

 Setup
 ---------------------
 [CRyptoCrowd Core](http://cryptocrowd.city.org/#downloads) is the original CRyptoCrowd client and it builds the backbone of the network.
-However, it downloads and stores the entire history of BWK transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+However, it downloads and stores the entire history of XCRC transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run bwk on your native platform.
+The following are some helpful notes on how to run xcrc on your native platform.

 ### Unix